 Enjoying the region’s natural surroundings during days off.

 On your days off you will have the opportunity to enjoy a multitude of outdoor endeavors in the region of Zawiya Ahansal.
-Such activities include day hiking, trail running and world-class rock climbing in the Taghia Cirque (if you have previous skills and your own equipment).
 You will also have time to wander through the villages to take pictures, visit the local market and sketch and journaling.

 In Morocco there is a saying that “nothing goes as planned but everything works out.”
 Schedules are especially prone to this.
 Please be aware of this.